 Sites to see

-Tivoli Gardens is a really cool amusement park, botanical garden and eccentric fun park.
+Tivoli Gardens in Copenhagen is a really cool amusement park, botanical garden, and eccentric fun park.
 It’s located right in the heart of the city and I wasn’t quite sure what to expect, but you can expect some fun.

 Filled with restaurants of almost every cuisine, amusement rides, music shows, and a light show, you’ll keep very busy for several hours.
 Tickets are about $50/person for entry and do not include your meal.
 You will have